Self Taught Stardew Valley Mechanics to Create My Own Non-Player Character (NPC) Mod

 Level Design: Used Stardew Valley’s pre-existing tile sets to create new maps for the game to host this new character and story.

-Developing the mod came with several challenges I needed to overcome.
-With version 2.0.0, I wished to develop it in a manner similar to actual game development – and that meant scheduling it around my education and prior commitments, making a project planner to track progress and keep track of tasks, conducting alpha and beta testing, and eventual publication on the internet for review and download.
-Scheduling it around my other commitments came to be surprisingly easy, despite my initial worries – I simply set a weekly progress goal and allocated time each week to work towards that goal.
-I set a goal to start testing by May of that year – and in that goal, I was successful.
-For the project planning part of the process, I decided to utilize GitHub in order to track my tasks, keep tabs on my overall progress, and allow me to easily work on it across many devices, ensuring maximum possible production.
+Scheduling it around my other commitments — including the completion of my Masters in Business Leadership and Communications at the time — came to be surprisingly easy with organization.
+I set a weekly progress goals and allocated time each week to work towards each.
+I set a goal to start testing by May of that year, and I was successful.
+For project planning, I leveraged GitHub to track my tasks, keep tabs on my overall progress, and allow me to easily work on it across many devices, ensuring maximum possible production.
 In order to test the mod for bugs and suggestions, I had the assistance of friends and family for both long-distance and in-person testing.
-And while publication will not occur until testing has reached a satisfactory conclusion, I am confident that the feedback I will receive will help me prepare the mod for public viewing.